HafthorArni/medical-crisis-routing-demo/README.md

-create a new folder called "map_data" and add the map data there.
+create a new folder called "map_data" and add the map data there, download from here(https://healthsites.io/map?country=Europe).

 create new venv:
 ```bash